 Meta deliberately targeted young users, ensnaring them with addictive tech, states claim

-The company that owns Facebook and Instagram has tailored both social media platforms to keep children and teenagers engaged on their platforms for as long as possible in order to gather personal data and sell it to advertisers, a group of state prosecutors said Monday.
+The company that owns Facebook and Instagram has for years relied on both social media platforms to keep children and teenagers engaged for as long as possible in order to gather personal data and sell it to advertisers, a group of state prosecutors alleged in a recently unsealed complaint.

+Attorneys general in 33 states filed a federal lawsuit against Meta in October, although the details at the time were not immediately released.
+But the complaint, unsealed Wednesday, unveils more specifics, such as allegations from the

+state prosecutors that Meta harmed young users on Facebook and Instagram through the use of highly manipulative algorithms and technological tools.

 State prosecutors built their case, in part, using snippets of emails, earnings call transcripts and other internal communications — all of which suggest the extreme value of young users' personal information and time to company profits.